Sanidhya-Vats/Terraform/README.md

 ## Overview
 This Terraform setup automates the deployment of:

-An Azure Virtual Machine
+An Azure Virtual Machine.
-An Azure Key Vault to store secrets securely
+An Azure Key Vault to store secrets securely.
-A randomly generated secret for VM access
+A randomly generated secret for VM access.
-An Azure Bastion host for secure SSH access to the VM
+An Azure Bastion host for secure SSH access to the VM.

 ## Getting Started